belovedpearl/Currency_Converter/README.md

 ### GitHub Pages

+* The project was deployed using heroku.

+The following illustrate the steps I took to deploy my website;
+Fork or clone this repository in the following steps:

 ### How to Fork

-  By forking a repository, you make a copy of a repository without affecting the original repository.
-You can fork this repository using the following steps.

-  * Login to GitHub and locate the [GitHub Repository](https://github.com/belovedpearl/Historic_Center_Quiz_PP2).
+  * Login to GitHub and locate the [GitHub Repository](https://github.com/belovedpearl/Currency_Converter).

   * At the top of the repository just above the **"Settings"** button on the menu, locate the **"Fork"** button.

   * Once **clicked**, you should have a copy of the original repository in your own account.

+### To deploy
+  * Sign up to create an account with heroku.
+  * Click on create a new Heroku app.
+  * Add Config Var by clicking on reveal config vars
+  * Set the build packs to Python and NodeJs in exact order.
+  * Link the Heroku app to the repository.
+  * Click on **Deploy**
+  * A few minutes later, after refreshing the page, there will automatically be an update containing the **"live site link"**.

+The live link can be found [here](https://belovedpearl.github.io/Historic_Center_Quiz_PP2/).

 ---